Five Questions to Ask Your Doctor About Egg Freezing

 - Does the egg freezing process hurt?
 Understandably, most women are concerned when they are informed that they will need to self-administer injections prior to the retrieval procedure.
 However, in terms of discomfort, women typically report feeling sore rather than in any type of moderate-to-severe pain throughout the process.
 Your doctor will be able to discuss the specifics of what to expect before, during and after freezing your eggs.

 - How many eggs do I need to freeze?
 The answer to this question can vary from one fertility clinic to another.
 Other factors like age and overall health concerns can also determine your doctor’s recommendation.

 - How is egg freezing different from fertility preservation?
 Medically speaking, the procedure for egg freezing and fertility preservation are the same.
 Motivation is what separates the two — “fertility preservation” is a term used in cases where a medical factor is present, such as a recent cancer diagnosis, early menopause or reproductive surgery such as a hysterectomy.
 In cases of egg freezing, social reasons are present, like wishing to delay family planning due to career goals, etc.

 - How much will egg freezing cost?
 The cost of egg freezing will vary from one fertility clinic to another.
+For example, we offer a $4,000 egg freezing cycle that includes one year of storage.
 Egg freezing is not typically covered by insurance, so patients will be responsible for both the cost of the procedure as well as the annual storage cost until they choose to use the frozen eggs in either IUI or IVF treatment.
 We’re happy to discuss financial options with patients in order to ease concerns about upfront and long-term payments.

 Schedule a consultation with Chelsea Fertility NYC to discuss egg freezing today.